DAF LF

-The DAF LF is a range of light/medium duty trucks produced by the British manufacturer Leyland Trucks.
+The DAF XB (formerly DAF LF from 2001 to October 6, 2023) is a range of light/medium duty trucks produced by a Dutch manufacturer DAF Trucks.
 It is a redevelopment from the Leyland Roadrunner of 1984.

+Engine

 The LF45 and LF55 are powered by Cummins B Series engines.
 The distribution truck and pickup versions of the LF45 use the 4 cylinder, LF45s with powered equipment such as bin lorries and vacuum tankers use the 6 cylinder, and all LF55s use the 6 cylinder due to their increased size and weight.

+Design

-The LF shares its cab design with the Renault Midlum and the Volvo FL.
+The XB shares its cab design with the Renault Midlum and the Volvo FL.
 It is also the base for medium duty trucks for Kenworth and Peterbilt.

+History

 The LF won the International Truck of the Year 2002 award.
+In 2024, the LF was discontinued and replaced by the new DAF XB.